0xKYC/0xkyc-1vote-aragon-plugin/README.md

 ## Overview

-Our plug-in 1VOTE, aims to develop an innovative Proof of Uniqueness decision-making plugin for Aragon OSx that allows DAOs to easily adapt and evolve their governance mechanisms.
-Our Proof of Uniqueness is a based on a biometric scan (selfie).
-After the selfie scan we assign a unique identifier (UUID) to that user and every additional instance of that user is minted with the same UUID.
-This networks users accross wallets and allows protocols to set mechanisms such that each user has a single verified vote.
+Our 1VOTE plugin aims to develop an innovative Proof of Uniqueness decision-making solution for Aragon OSx, enabling DAOs to easily adapt and evolve their governance mechanisms.
+Our Proof of Uniqueness is based on a biometric scan (selfie).
+After performing the selfie scan, we assign a unique identifier (UUID) to the user, and every additional instance of that user is minted with the same UUID.
+This approach connects users across wallets and allows protocols to implement mechanisms ensuring that each user has a single verified vote.

 ## Features

 - Easy installation and uninstallation of decision-making plugins
 - Customizable membership criteria for each governance protocol
-- Proof of Uniqueness via id & selfie scan to ensure one verified vote
+- Proof of Uniqueness via ID & selfie scan to ensure one verified vote
 - Sanctions and AML screening

 ## Instructions